Top New York City Museums for Kids

 New York City Harbor

-As a symbol of liberty and freedom known world-wide, the Statue of Liberty sits on a 12-acre island in the middle of the New York Harbor.
+As a symbol of liberty and freedom known worldwide, the Statue of Liberty sits on a 12-acre island in the middle of the New York Harbor.
 Learn about the construction of the statue in the museum under the statue.
-And it’s one of the top museums for kids in NYC.
+And it’s one of the top NYX museums.

 From 1892 until 1954, Ellis Island welcomed 12 million immigrants to the United States.
 The Ellis Island Immigration Museum walks visitors through the facility that processed close to 5,000 people a day.
-To see both the Statue of Liberty and Ellis Island, it will require two stops on the ferry.
+To see both the Statue of Liberty and Ellis Island will require two stops on the ferry.

 180 Greenwich St.

-As a former American Airlines flight attendant that lived through that horrific day, I visit the 9/11 Memorial to remember my former colleagues.
+As a former American Airlines flight attendant who lived through that horrific day, I visit the 9/11 Memorial to remember my former colleagues.
 The memorial is a somber space that gives visitors a place to reflect.
+It’s one of the top NYC museums.

-Walk though the 9/11 Museum to see the artifacts from the World Trade Center and actual recording of emergency calls.
+Walk through the 9/11 Museum to see the artifacts from the World Trade Center and the actual recording of emergency calls.
 Touring the museum is an emotional experience though the area around the WTC has recovered, experiencing a rebirth.

 CityPass

 If you are visiting several of the top museums in New York City, I recommend getting one of the CityPass.
-The C3 Pass allows you choose three museums for a list of 11 sites.
-The CityPass (the one I use on my trips to NYC) includes five of the top attractions, like American Musuem of Natural History, Empire State Building, Statue of Liberty, 9/11 Memorial and the Intrepid Sea Land and Space Museum.
+The C3 Pass allows you to choose three museums from a list of 11 sites.
+The CityPass (the one I use on my trips to NYC) includes five of the top attractions, like the American Museum of Natural History, the Empire State Building, the Statue of Liberty, the 9/11 Memorial, and the Intrepid Sea Land and Space Museum.

 National Museum of the American Indian